 Natural Gas service is provided by the Pembina River Natural Gas Co-op and ATCO Gas to County residents.

 2.5.4 Solid Waste Management

 Solid waste management in the County is provided by six solid waste sites, located throughout the County.
-Table 6 presents the waste management infrastructure within the County.
+The table below presents the waste management infrastructure within the County.